wellbe777/django-edu/README.md

 Online education platform created with Django 5.1.7, Postgresql, Bootstrap 5, memcached, uWSGI, NGINX and Docker container.
+It uses Django abstarct model approach to include text, file, image or a video into a particular course.
+Also, it uses Django mixins for class-based views to provide a common behavior in order for instructors (teachers) to list, create, update and delete courses.
-It has partially implemented Django REST framework Web API for dynamic dropdown menu used to access categories, subjects and courses.
+It has an implemented Django REST framework Web API for dynamic dropdown menu used to access categories, subjects and courses.

 Home page with dynamic dropdown menu
 ![Home page with dynamic dropdown menu](images/EDU_dropdown_menu.png)